asreview/asreview/docs/source/extensions/extension_visualization.rst

 Setting up a plot
 ~~~~~~~~~~~~~~~~~

-To set up a plot for a regerated h5 file (e.g. myreview.h5), this
+To set up a plot for a generated HDF5 file (e.g. myreview.h5), this
 code can be used:

 .. code:: python